VD44/Derivative-Trading-Algorithm-Monitor/README.md

   options : { // options and parameters to appear in dropdown select menu above graph,
     // selecting an option in the menu sends a new POST request to the server to get
-    // an update version of the results with these options leverage : [1.0, 1.5, 2.0], // these are examples, you can use whatever names and values rebalance : ['weekly', 'monthly'] // you want
+    // an update version of the results with these options leverage : [1.0, 1.5, 2.0], // these are examples, you can use whatever names and values you want rebalance : ['weekly', 'monthly']
   },

   defaults : { // the defaults for the above options
     leverage : 1.0,
     rebalance : 'monthly'
+  },

+  stats : { // stats to display under the graph
+    returns : 2.13, // these are examples, you can use whatever names and values you want alpha : 0.11,
+    beta : 0.34,
+    sharpe : 1.24,
+    drawdown : 0.51
   }
 }
 ```